dsaltares/libgdx-cookbook/README.md

 ### Versions

-The book launched on November 2014
+The book launched on November 2014 and used the most up to date Libgdx release at the time.
+However, Libgdx and other libraries have since been updated.
+Fortunately, we have updated this repository regularly to make sure everything is still compatible.
+Whenever our dependencies introduced API breaking changes, we fixed references appropriately.

+Rest assured though, not much has changed since the book came out.
+It's still the best Libgdx book out there!

 * [`cookbook-1.0.0`](https://github.com/saltares/libgdx-cookbook/releases/tag/cookbook-1.0.0) Libgdx 1.3.2, gdx-ai 1.2.0, Ashley 1.1.0 and box2dlights 1.2.
 This is the version that **matches the book**.
 * [`cookbook-1.1.0`](https://github.com/saltares/libgdx-cookbook/releases/tag/cookbook-1.1.0) Libgdx 1.5.5, gdx-ai 1.5.0 and Ashley 1.4.0